Built with courage in Brussels. Just not blinded by it.

 10 years of OLAF fraud investigations and EU’s untouchables

-Belgium, recipient of over €31 billion in EU funds, has just four (4) OLAF fraud investigations in a decade.
+Belgium, recipient of over €31 billion in EU funds (FTS), has just four (4) OLAF fraud investigations in a decade.
+Less than Congo (7) or Uganda (6).

 Meanwhile, Romania, Hungary, Bulgaria, Italy and Poland rack up over 540 combined cases.
 Coincidence or strategy?
 Investigating the EU’s untouchable funding beneficiaries and the real numbers behind Europe’s fraud oversight.